-Provide access to a universal washroom on the same floor as indoor and outdoor amenities, located directly adjacent to, or within, the shared amenity space.
+5.3.
+Universal washrooms Pursuing?
+X Yes No Provide access to a universal washroom on the same floor as indoor and outdoor amenities, located directly adjacent to, or within, the shared amenity space.
 Incentive: A universal washroom is eligible for a FAR subtraction of 1.0 times the universal washroom area.
-Criteria 5.3.1.
+Criteria S.3.1.
 Ensure that people can access the washroom independently from accessing an amenity space.
 For example, if the washroom is located within a lounge, residents should be able to access it even if the amenity is booked for a private function.
-Potential incentive calculation (FAR subtraction): Area of shared washrooms: (X) Calculated incentive: (X) 1.0 50 SF (Area of Washroom) 1 = 50 50 / 49,788 = 0.001 If pursuing this action, please provide the following information: Location and number of universal washrooms.
-List the total number of universal washrooms, and which amenity each washroom connects to One universal washroom is located between the amenity lounge and the gym.
-Rationale statement: Describe how your application means of the requirement of the requirement of the requirement of the shared amenity space, ensuring convenient are irements by providing accessible facilities on the es.
+Potential incentive calculation (FAR subtraction): Area of shared washrooms: (X) Calculated incentive: (X) 1.0 50 SF (Area of Washroom) 1 = 50 50 / 49,788 = 0.001 If pursuing this action, please provide the following information: Location and number of universal washrooms, and which amenity each washroom connects to One universal washroom is located between the amenity lounge and the gym.
+Rationale statement: Describe how your application me Our proposed universal washroom meets the requ same floor as both the indoor and outdoor ameniti the shared amenity space, ensuring convenient ar irements by providing accessible facilities on the es.
 It is strategically located directly adjacent to